Taylor Mikesell: College career

 As a freshman at Maryland, Mikesell averaged 13.4 points and 3.5 rebounds per game, and was named Big Ten Freshman of the Year.
 She earned first-team All-Big Ten recognition from the media and was a second-team selection by the media.
 Mikesell broke the school single-season record for three-pointers by a women's or men's player.
 As a sophomore, she averaged 11.2 points per game and earned All-Big Ten honorable mention, before transferring to Oregon, where she averaged 9.3 points as a junior.
 For her senior season, Mikesell transferred to Ohio State.
 On January 20, 2022, she scored a career-high 33 points and shot 11-of-13 from the field in a 95–89 win over Maryland.
 Mikesell averaged 18.6 points per game as a senior, earning first-team All-Big Ten honors.
 She led the Big Ten and ranked second in the NCAA Division I in three-point percentage (47.5).
 She opted to return for a fifth season of eligibility.

 Professional career

 Indiana Fever

 Mikesell was selected in the second round, and 13th overall, in the 2023 WNBA draft by the Indiana Fever.
 Mikesell competed in training camp, but was ultimately waived by the Fever and did not make the roster.

 Atlanta Dream

 Mikesell signed a contract with the Atlanta Dream on June 5, 2023.
 She appeared in six games for the Dream, scoring 9 points against the Dallas Wings on June 20, 2023.
 She was waived on July 3, 2023.

 Los Angeles Sparks

 On February 2, 2024 Mikesell was signed to a training camp contract with the Los Angeles Sparks but was waived on May 6, 2024.

+Lointek Gernika Bizkaia

+In June 2024, Mikesell signed with Lointek Gernika Bizkaia of the Liga Femenina de Baloncesto for the 2024–25 season.

+Mainland Pouākai

+In July 2025, Mikesell joined the Mainland Pouākai for the 2025 Tauihi Basketball Aotearoa season.